Beeerger/conceptmApp/README.md

 # ConceptMappingApp

-conceptmAPP after the design by J.Kröger created by André Berger and Cornelius Brütt later uploaded to GitHub from GitLab by Cornelius Brütt; therefore, the commit history is not accurate
+ConceptmAPP after the design by J.Kröger
+created by André Berger and Cornelius Brütt
+later uploaded to GitHub from GitLab by Cornelius Brütt; therefore, the commit history is not accurate

 ## Description
 An application for creating, editing, and grading small-scale concept maps.